 Director of Vocal Studies

-A former Paris Opera Competition Grand Finalist, Dr. Hahn’s commendations include awards and recognition from the Schuyler Career Bridges Organization, the Giulio Gari Foundation, the Heida Hermanns International Voice Competition, and the Yale School of Music.
+A former Paris Opera Competition Grand Finalist, his commendations include awards and recognition from the Schuyler Career Bridges Organization, the Giulio Gari Foundation, the Heida Hermanns International Voice Competition, and the Yale School of Music.

-Dr. Hahn is a graduate of the Yale School of Music, where he earned both a master’s degree in Music and an Artist Diploma as well as being awarded the David L. Kasdon Memorial Prize for the most outstanding singer in the School of Music.
-He earned his bachelor’s degree in Music from Mannes College of Music and his Doctor of Musical Arts degree from Stony Brook University.
+Dr. Hahn is a graduate of the Yale School of Music, where he earned both a master’s degree in music and an Artist Diploma, as well as being awarded the David L. Kasdon Memorial Prize for the most outstanding singer in the School of Music.
+Dr. Hahn earned his bachelor’s degree in music from Mannes College of Music and his Doctor of Musical Arts degree from Stony Brook University.